dndx/phantun/README.md

 You may customize the name of Tun interface created by Phantun and the assigned addresses.
 Please run the executable with `-h` options to see how to change them.

-Another way to help understand this network topology:
+Another way to help understand this network topology (please see the diagram above for an illustration of this topology):

 Phantun Client is like a machine with private IP address (`192.168.200.2`) behind a router.
 In order for it to reach the Internet, you will need to SNAT the private IP address before it's traffic